TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 *Should I work on information architecture?
 Or should I do UI Design?
 Or maybe should I become a UX expert, working solely with analytics?*

 These are *some* of the questions you have to answer to *start* walking on your journey.
-And we still haven't even talked about the education you might need to kickstart your career, nor about your portfolio, nor even touched long term career planning just to name a few emerging problems you will need to deal with.
+And we still haven't even talked about the education you might need to kickstart your career, neither about your portfolio, nor even touched long term career planning just to name a few emerging problems you will need to deal with.

-There has to be a better way to plan smartly one of the most important aspect of one's life: work.
+There has to be a better way to plan smartly one of the most important aspects of one's life: work.

 <br />